hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Or lips pout out, or they extend the chin.
 >
-> If pupils stand like Popes in their position,
+> If pupils stand like Popes[^107] in their position,
 >
 > Both stiff and graceless, he feels no contrition.

->
+[^107]: Alluding to the stuffed effigies of Guy Fawkes, carried about on the fifth of November vulgarly called, "Popes".

 > If they in pirouettes should hop like geese,
 >
 > It don't disturb the great professor's peace,